Komodo National Park: Progress in Park and Wildlife Protection 2023-2024

 Global Conservation Commits to a New 3-Year Global Park Defense Program

-Global Conservation’s Executive Director, Jeff Morgan, was on mission to Komodo National Park in September 2023, meeting with the National Park Authority and GC Partner in Conservation, Komodo Survival Program.
+Global Conservation’s Executive Director, Jeff Morgan, went on a mission to Komodo National Park in September 2023, meeting with the National Park Authority and GC Partner in Conservation, Komodo Survival Program.

 Global Conservation has been funding over $200,000 for park and wildlife protection to deploy Global Park Defense against wildlife poaching and illegal fishing over the past two years.
 Overall improvements in park and wildlife protection include: